 So what does all of this data tell us?
 Students improve with Carver!

 After school results

-In 2017-18, Carver’s after school students grew faster academically than the national average in each grade.
+Carver’s after school students grow faster academically than the national average in each grade.
 (Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP), a test that compares students to the nation)

-Carver students grew faster in Math than Reading.
+Carver students grow faster in Math than Reading.

 Carver students in 3rd, 5th, and 10th grade grew faster in Math than NPS district-wide results for the same grades.